pjechris/AnnotationInject/README.md

 ### `inject` (init)
 Registers a specific init for injection.
 If annotation is not provided, first found is used.

+> Note: Class still needs to be `inject` annotated.

 ```swift
 // sourcery: inject